coreboot/deguard/README.md

 ## Generating images for an existing target

-As a user wishing to generate an image for a supported target:
+First, the **the HAP bit must be enabled** in your flash descriptor for deguard generated ME images to work.

+This can be set using `ifdtool` (the modified flash descriptor will have a `.new` extension):

+`ifdtool -p sklkbl -M 1 ifd.bin`

-You will need to obtain a donor image for your platform variant with a supported ME version (see URLs below).
+You will then need to obtain a donor image for your platform variant with a supported ME version (see URLs below).

 This can either be a full image with a flash descriptor or just a bare ME region.

-Afterwards, execute the following command and enjoy:
+To generate a deguard patched ME image, execute the following command:

 `./finalimage.py --delta data/delta/<target> --version <donor version> --pch <H or LP PCH type> --sku <2M or 5M SKU> --fake-fpfs data/fpfs/zero --input <donor> --output <output>`

 The output will be a bare deguard patched ME region.

-Please note:
-- The **the HAP bit must be enabled** in your flash descriptor for deguard generated ME images to work.
+## DCI Debugging over USB

+Both the and main CPU cores, and ME core can be debugged using DCI (JTAG over USB essentially).

+You will need:

+-  USB 3.0 A-to-A cable with the VBUS pin removed to connect the target and your system running the debugger.
+This can be purchased pre-made, or the pin can be removed from a commodity cable.

-- The DCI bit must be enabled in your flash descriptor for DCI debugging over USB.
+- Enable the DCI bit in the flash descriptor (See CB: 82272).

-## Note on field programmable fuses

-This document recommends faking a set of FPFs that are all zero as a BootGuard bypass strategy.

-This causes the platform to work in legacy mode, and does not require dumping the fuses from the PCH.

-It is also possible to enable measured mode instead (there is some example FPF data for this).

-Theoretically it is possible to even re-enable BootGuard with a custom private key (with the caveat that it is obviously insecure against physical access).
+- To debug the main CPU: firmware, or kernel mode software has to set the consent bit (See CB: 83268).

+- To debug the ME core itself: Red Unlock needs to be enabled in the deguard patched ME image (see `--red-unlock`).
+Please note that red unlock has disastrous ramifications for the security of the running system and should only be used for debugging.

 ## Donor images